-In 2015, the first detection of a gravitational wave (GW) signal from a merging binary black hole (BBH) \cite{GW150914} system was made by the LIGO Scientific Collaboration \cite{LIGO} and the Virgo Collaboration \cite{Virgo}.
-Since then, the KAGRA \cite{KAGRA} detector has joined the GW search effort and the total number of GW detections has grown, at the time of writing, to 90 \cite{GWTC3}.
-This includes two confirmed detections from merging binary neutron stars (BNS) and at least four from mergers of neutron star-black hole (NSBH) binaries \cite{GWTC3}.
-The first BNS detection in 2017 also involved a coincident observation of a short-gamma ray burst (GRB) originating from the same source \cite{GW170817, GW170817_1, GW170817_2}, making it the first multi-messenger observation involving both GW and electromagnetic (EM) signals.
+In 2015, the first direct detection of a gravitational wave (GW) signal from a merging binary black hole (BBH) (\cite{GW150914}) system was made by the LIGO Scientific Collaboration (\cite{LIGO}) and the Virgo Collaboration (\cite{Virgo}).
+Since then, the total number of GW detections has grown, at the time of writing, to 90 (\cite{GWTC3}), and a new detector, KAGRA (\cite{KAGRA}), has joined the GW search effort.
+These 90 detections include two confirmed signals from merging binary neutron stars (BNS) and at least four from mergers of neutron star-black hole (NSBH) binaries (\cite{GWTC3}).
+The first BNS detection in 2017 also involved a coincident observation of a short-gamma ray burst (GRB) originating from the same source (\cite{GW170817, GW170817_1, GW170817_2}), making it the first multi-messenger observation involving both GW and electromagnetic (EM) signals. \\

-These prompt EM emissions, like the short GRBs, could last for a few seconds only, and therefore rapid localization of the GW sources will be essential to enable fast EM follow-up observations by ground and space-based telescopes \cite{multimessenger1,multimessenger2, GOTO}.

-In GW data analysis, a full Bayesian framework, involving Markov Chain Monte Carlo (MCMC) and nested sampling, contained within the code LALI\begin{small}NFERENCE\end{small} \cite{LALInference} has been traditionally used to estimate optimal source parameters of detected GW events \cite{GWTC3}.
+The observations of these electromagnetic counterparts, including the early kilonova lightcurve, and several other possible emissions in the optical, ultraviolet, X-ray and radio can enrich our understanding of the physics of compact objects, constrain the neutron star equation of state (\cite{X-ray1}), and reveal the processes governing formation and emission of shocks and ejecta (\cite{shock-heated_ejecta}).
+In GW data analysis, a full Bayesian framework, involving Markov Chain Monte Carlo (MCMC) and nested sampling, contained within the codes BILBY (\cite{Bilby}) and LAL\begin{small}INFERENCE\end{small} (\cite{LALInference}) has been traditionally used to estimate optimal source parameters of detected GW events (\cite{GWTC3}).
 These tools are, however, very computationally intensive and time-consuming, since they probe the full 15-dimensional parameter space that typically characterises GW signals.
-The rapid, Bayesian, non-MCMC localization-only code called \begin{small}BAYESTAR\end{small} \cite{Bayestar} can generate posterior distributions of right ascension ($\alpha$) and declination ($\delta$) angles in a few seconds.
-Other fast parameter estimation methods involving the use of heterodyned likelihood \cite{NeilCornishpaper} and excess power methods \cite{KippCannonpaper} also exist.
-Most of these techniques involve solving for the posterior distribution $p(\theta|d)$ of the source parameters $\theta$, given detector strain data $d $, using Bayes' theorem:
+The rapid, Bayesian, non-MCMC code \begin{small}BAYESTAR\end{small} (\cite{Bayestar}) can generate posterior distributions of right ascension ($\alpha$) declination ($\delta$) and luminosity distance in a few seconds. \\

+Other fast parameter estimation methods use heterodyned likelihood (\cite{NeilCornishpaper}), iterative fitting methods as used in the \texttt{RIFT} algorithm \cite{RIFT} and an excess power approach (\cite{KippCannonpaper}).
+What all of these methods have in common is that they are approximations of Bayes theorem: